List of Ace Attorney characters: Marvin Grossberg

+Grossberg received a red suit for the events of Trials and Tribulations since his brown suit would have blended in with the courtroom too much with a non-backlit handheld such as a GBA.

+Mike Meekins

 Mike Meekins (原灰 ススム, Harabai Susumu) was an excitable police officer called as a witness for the trial of Lana Skye.
 He aspires to be like Dick Gumshoe one day.

 By the time of Zak Gramarye's murder trial, various acts of incompetency led to his demotion to court bailiff.
 Phoenix Wright probed him for issues surrounding Gramarye's escape from the court, giving him a free ticket to Trucy's magic show for his troubles.